Shibuya is Tokyo’s youth mecca, never short of shopping complexes, bars, art, music and — luckily for us — things to do.

 Every few minutes at this massive, noisy intersection, traffic lights turn red and swarms of pedestrians battle to cross the road.
 This is the iconic shot you see in the movies and social-media posts about Tokyo.
 When you’re not gawping at all the folks weaving and dodging, you can watch the giant Times Square-style digital billboards playing ads and the latest J-pop sensations’ music videos.

 Don’t feel like battling the crowds?
-Get a birds-eye view of the crossing from Mag’s Park Rooftop (¥1,500 incl. one-drink), at a restaurant or cafe around the intersection, or from one of the skyscrapers in the area.
+Enjoy a bird’s-eye view of the crossing from the famous Starbucks inside Shibuya Tsutaya.
+If you’d prefer other options, you can go to Mag’s Park Rooftop (¥1,800 incl. one drink), another restaurant or café around the intersection, or one of the skyscrapers in the area.
 See our how to photograph Shibuya Crossing guide for more tips.

 2. Say “hi” to the iconic Hachikō statue